surajkumar9113/surajkumar9113/README.md

 </b>

 <p>
-I build responsive, user-focused web interfaces with clean and maintainable code.
+I build responsive and user-focused web interfaces using clean, maintainable code.
-Skilled in HTML, CSS, JavaScript, React.js, PHP, and MySQL.
+Skilled in <strong>HTML5, CSS3, JavaScript, React.js, PHP, and MySQL</strong>,
+with a strong focus on modern UI/UX, responsive design, and seamless user experiences.
-I focus on modern UI/UX principles to turn ideas and designs into functional, real-world web applications.
+I transform ideas and designs into <strong>functional, scalable, and real-world web applications</strong>.
 </p>

 </div>